local-projects/rtls-protocol/c++/README.md

 ## Installation and usage

+[Official C++ installation guide](https://github.com/protocolbuffers/protobuf/tree/master/src).
+Below is a simple usage guide which assumes that the C++ `protobuf` runtime libraries are already installed.

 If you installed `protoc` via a package manager, it probably already installed the C++ Protobuf library too.
 You can check with: